 Shabbat + Learning with Rabbi Bradley Shavit Artson

-7:00 PM: Large Kitchen community lecture.
-If you are not a Kitchen member, but would like to be put on the waitlist for a seat to this event, please email Katie.
+Learning with Dr. Avivah Gottlieb Zornberg Option 1: Tuesday, May 14, 7:00 PM ONLY: Large Kitchen community lecture.
+If you are not a Kitchen member, but would like to be put on the waitlist for a seat to this event, please email Elise.

 Chaya Gilboa is Program Director of the Hartman Institute-Hebrew College Hevruta Gap Year-Pre-Army Program for North American and Israeli high school graduates.
 Prior to joining Hevruta, she was scholar-in-residence at Paideia: The European Institute for Jewish Studies in Sweden, where she developed the innovative Experiential European Jewish Educators Program and held seminars and workshops on Jewish education.
 Chaya also has served as a Jewish Agency Shlicha to Russia and Ukraine, directed Israel programs at the UC Berkley Hillel, worked as an instructor at ALMA College, and co-founded and directed Zirey Kayitz (‘Summer Seeds”).
 She served as an Israeli government policy intern, strategizing and developing world Jewry and Jewish identity policy for MK Tzipi Livni.
 She has a BA in Jewish Philosophy and History from Ben Gurion University and an MA in Public Policy from the Hebrew University.
 Her thesis entitled, “The Haredi Women of Startup Nation,” focuses on the religion-state relationship.